 Downstream Port sends data and power to the devices like keyboard, mouse, standalone monitor, etc. In monitor there is a downstream port as well, if you want to connect peripherals like a mouse, keyboard, speaker, flash drive, etc then you can connect to the Downstream port present in Monitor.
 Downstream Port sends power and data to those external peripheral.USB supplies power at 5 V to power USB downstream devices.

 In most of the standalone hp and dell monitors, there is both upstream and downstream port available.
 The upstream port receives data and power from the host (generally desktop PCs or laptops).
-In these types of monitor, there should be a hub in between which connects the upstream port and downstream port.
+In these types of monitors, there should be a hub which connects the upstream port and downstream port.
 So, commonly there will only be one Upstream port and multiple Downstream ports in the monitor.

 My Recommendation: If you want to connect a monitor for viewing the computer's video display then the USB port with Type A and Type B are not good.
 If the data port is Type C and Thunderbolt type then it is ok for video.
 Generally, prefer port for video is HDMI and DP.